 Lighter = faster

 “The opposite of play isn't work, but depression.” – Stuart Brown

 I've never met a career changer who was treating their shift with playfulness and light, and who was also stuck in their head and out of action.

 When you're taking things too seriously, it's easy to get trapped in trying to 'figure it out', running crazy-thought-loops inside your head, trying to prejudge or second-guess every possible move.

-Or, embarrassingly, you get caught up in the drama of the situation (It's so scary!
+Or maybe you've got caught up in the drama of the situation (It's so scary!
 It's so hopeless!
 It's such a big deal!
-Poor me!), and end up completely distracted from what there is to do in your career change.
+Poor me!), and ended up completely distracted from what there is to do in your career change.

 As long as you're overwhelmed by how significant this all is, your attention will always be on yourself and your internal dialogues, instead of on what's happening (and what's possible) out here, in the world.